enoche/ImRec/README.md

   - Reproduce same results no matter what order of hyper-parameters in GS
   - Results are summarized to ease your manual comparison after GS

-- **Align recommendation with Industry**
-  - Global time splitting with timestamp (_Same raw source data, same results!
-Previous random splittings suffer from **data leakage** and do not hold this property._)
-  - Strictly predict future interactions.

 ## LayerGCN: Layer-refined Graph Convolutional Networks for Recommendation